-A web service, whether a monolith or part of distributed system, has certain features, the most important of which are the volume of data handled, performance requirements, business logic, and technological complexity.
-DDD strategies are beneficial for initiatives with a large number of complex business principles, where they could simplify the business logic.
+A web service, whether a monolith or part of a distributed system, has certain features, the most important of which are the volume of data handled, performance requirements, business logic, and technological complexity.
+DDD strategies are beneficial for initiatives with a large number of complex business principles because they can simplify the business logic.
 In other words, the primary objective of DDD concepts is to deal with the complexity of domain logic, which consists of business rules, validations, and calculations.

-The classic approach, as described by T. Erl in his book "SOA Principles of Service Design" [13] incorporates the separation of services based on of their technical and functional characteristics.
+The classic approach, as described by T. Erl in his book SOA Principles of Service Design [13], incorporates the separation of services based on their technical and functional characteristics.
 It focuses on core capabilities exposed as services.
-E. Evans [14], [15], on the other hand, says that DDD gives the key ideas needed to separate web services into different parts.
+E. Evans [14], [15], on the other hand, states that DDD provides the key ideas needed to separate web services into different parts.
 The DDD approach provides a means of representing the real world in a structured representation of a solution that meets the requirements in the problem space.
 These characteristics lead to improved software architecture quality [25].

 The focus should always be on the core domain.
-Business logic complexity is the first indicator of how complicated the problem domain in which a software works is.
-A CRUD application that needs to perform fundamental create, read, update, and delete operations, is not particularly complex.
+Business logic complexity is the first indicator of how complicated the problem domain in which software works is.
+A CRUD application that needs to perform fundamental “create,” “read,” “update,” and “delete” operations is not particularly complex.
 This situation can be handled with less complicated methods.
-Simultaneously, an order management system [31], which automates a significant portion of a company's activity, must model all the processes upon which the company acts and therefore manage a large number of complex business responsibilities.
+Simultaneously, an order management system, [31] which automates a significant portion of a company's activity, must model all the processes upon which the company acts and therefore manage a large number of complex business responsibilities.
 This system's business logic complexity may be extremely high [9].
-Another attribute is the technical complexity, which is the number of algorithms that need to be implemented to make the software work.
+Another attribute is its technical complexity, a term that refers to the number of algorithms that need to be implemented to make the software work.

-In the book “Patterns of Enterprise Application Architecture” [20], Martin Fowler presents a diagram with time and cost on the Y axis and complexity on the X axis.
+In the book Patterns of Enterprise Application Architecture [20], Martin Fowler presents a diagram (Figure 1) with time and cost on the Y axis and complexity on the X axis.
 In accordance with data-centric design patterns, the curve indicates that beyond a certain level of complexity, even a small increase in complexity results in a significant cost peak.

 Figure 1.
-Time and complexity diagram.
-(Adapted from Martin Fowler's book " Patterns of Enterprise Application Architecture")
+Time and complexity diagram (adapted from Martin Fowler's book Patterns of Enterprise Application Architecture)

 On the other hand, the time and cost of a project designed from a domain-centric perspective tended to increase linearly with complexity, whereas the start-up costs were quite high.
-According to DDD, use cases should be modelled based on how the business actually operates, which is always evolving.
+According to DDD, use cases should be modeled based on the way the business actually operates, which is always evolving.

-DDD offers a variety of technical concepts and patterns to assist in the internal implementation.
+DDD offers a variety of technical concepts and patterns to assist in internal implementation.
 Ubiquitous language, bounded context, and core domain are the strategic elements and the most important parts of DDD.
-The other ideas, such as entities, value objects, aggregates, repositories, are the steps for building a software project.
+The other ideas, such as entities, value objects, aggregates, and repositories, are the steps for building a software project.
 Some individuals view these technical rules and patterns as difficult-to-learn obstacles that make it challenging to employ DDD methodologies.
-However, the most critical aspect is arranging the code so that it is matched with the business problems [47].
+However, the most critical aspect is arranging the code so that it matches the business problems [47].